July 12, 2018

 There’s been a lot of talk about going paperless and how it will change the workplace.

 But the digital office isn’t here yet.
-And the one workplace policy it won’t change is information security.
+And the one workplace policy it will not change is information security.

-"Your mission is to secure confidential information whether it’s paper or sitting in an electronic file,” Larry Ponemon, chairman of Ponemon Institute, told an audience of records management professionals.
+"Your mission is to secure confidential information whether it is paper or sitting in an electronic file,” Larry Ponemon, chairman of Ponemon Institute, told an audience of records management professionals.

 In fact, the average office worker still uses 10,000 sheets of paper every year – and there continues to be a lot of file security issues.

-According to the 2014 Security of Paper Records & Document Shredding report by Ponemon, employees put documents at risk by leaving them around communal printers, in meeting rooms and at meetings held outside the office.
+According to the 2014 Security of Paper Records and Document Shredding Report by Ponemon, employees put documents at risk by leaving them around communal printers, in meeting rooms and at meetings held outside the office.
 Confidential documents can easily end up in unsecured waste paper bins too.

 Digitised information needs better protection too.
 Confidential information can be viewed on computer and mobile device screens.
 Document images on photocopiers, printers and fax machine hard drives also increase the risk of a security breach.

 The transmission of confidential information to unauthorised individuals is a growing problem.
 The fact that everyone wants to connect, and they want to do it anywhere and immediately is one of the biggest security issues in the workplace today, said Larry Ponemon in a Computer World UK article.

 Employees download and send confidential documents using personal email, cloud services, USBs, and other mobile devices.